omapatel2503/Automate-number-plate/README.md

-# Automation of Garbage Detection
+# Automation of Number Plate Detection

 # Images of frontend